jutuon/osm-local-tile-dl/README.md

 <https://switch2osm.org/serving-tiles/using-a-docker-container/>

-2. Download tiles from the tile server with this tool
+2. Download tiles from the tile server with this tool.

+The tool will not download tiles that already exist on disk.

 ## CLI Example